 5. Now go back to the cPanel home page and navigate to the Domains section > the Zone Editor menu:

-Click the Manage button next to the domain which DNS zone you would like to edit:
+Click the Manage button next to the domain, the DNS zone of which you would like to edit:

 6. At this step, you will need to update DNS records for your domain.

-NOTE: make sure not to edit/remove A record for your domain name, as it may result in your website downtime.
+NOTE: make sure not to edit/remove the A record of your domain name, as it may result in your website downtime.

-Create the new ones (or edit present ones) with the following syntax:
+Create new records (or edit the present ones) with the following syntax:

 NOTE: if your cPanel default TTL value is 14400 - feel free to use this value instead of 1200.